Freelance Pattern Cutter London

-As a Freelance Pattern Cutter today, I find that my work is spread much more widely around different areas of London.
+As a Freelance Pattern Cutter today, work is spread much more widely around different areas of London.
 Many new fashion businesses and young Designers are located around Camden, Shoreditch, Hammersmith, Fulham, Tottenham and Brixton.

-The other great advancement for me has been the advent of the Internet, which has made it far easier to market my services.
-Ten years ago the only way to market my services, apart from sending hundreds of letters or making hundreds of phone calls was to advertise in Drapers Record at significant cost and with little response.
-Today I am no longer based in London, although 90% of my work is located there.
-If you need to know what a Pattern Cutter or Pattern Maker does, then either read through my site or just give me a ring.
+The other great advancement has been the advent of the Internet, which has made it far easier to market freelance services.
+Ten years ago the only way to market as a freelance pattern cutter, apart from sending hundreds of letters or making hundreds of phone calls was to advertise in Drapers Record at significant cost and with little response.

 Pattern Cutter Or Pattern Maker ?